GIGABOOST.AI

 • Manual Data Entry: Trying to track 200+ investors in a spreadsheet.
 By the time you reach row 50, the data for row 1 is outdated.

-Successful founders in 2026 treat fundraising like a technical acquisition funnel.
+Successful founders in 2026 treat fundraising like a technical acquisition funnel — they use negative selection engines to eliminate the wrong investors before investing a single minute in outreach.
 They don't do manual "hunting"; they use an engine to handle the negative selection for them.

-Every meeting you take is a trade-off against your company's growth.
-To win your round, you must be as disciplined about saying "no" to the wrong investors as they are about saying "no" to the wrong deals.
+Every meeting you take is a trade-off against your company's growth — you must be as disciplined about saying "no" to the wrong investors as they are about saying "no" to the wrong deals.
 Identify the signs an investor is wrong for your deal early, use data to automate the vetting, and focus your energy on the high-conviction leads that actually move the needle.

 Stop doing investor tourism.
 Start running a professional acquisition campaign.